Images

 • Additional ways to improve your images to support people with disabilities.

-Before even one line of code is written, you must first think about the point of the image and how it will be used.
-Asking yourself questions about the purpose and context of the image can help you determine how best to convey the information to a person using assistive technology (AT) such as screen readers.
+Before you write even one line of code, think about the point image's purpose, where it will live, and how it will be used.
+Asking yourself these questions can help you determine how best to convey the information to a person using assistive technology (AT), such as a screen reader.

 You may ask yourself: